 Options for sharing

 make sure that you understand the Intellectual Property Rights assigned within your funding contract or collaboration agreement and understand how this relates to data sharing in your project.
-You can contact the University of Plymouth's Specialist Advisor for advice on Intellectual Property Rights and your research contracts.
+You can contact the University of Plymouth's Specialist Advisor for Intellectual Property Support for advice on Intellectual Property Rights and your research contracts.

 if this is the reason that you are not able to share data from your study this needs to be stated in your data access statement.